-From July to November, is a perfect time if you want to experience three great nature wonders in Costa Rica: The observation of humpback whales on the Pacific coast, the sea turtle nesting season and the bird migration from North America on the Caribbean side.
+From July to November is the perfect time if you want to experience three great natural wonders in Costa Rica: The observation of humpback whales on the Pacific coast, the sea turtle nesting season, and the bird migration from North America on the Caribbean side.
 Costa Rica’s flora literally explodes and shows its most diverse side from May to November.
-In our opinion it is a pity to only lay around on the beach in Costa Rica, but if you are looking for a pure beach holiday, December to April is perfect for the Pacific side and August to October on the Caribbean side.
+In our opinion, it is a pity to only lay around on the beach in Costa Rica, but if you are looking for a pure beach holiday, December to April is perfect for the Pacific side and August to October on the Caribbean side.

 Costa Rica is a comparatively safe holiday destination.
 Costa Ricans are very open-minded, helpful and friendly people, making their guests feel at home right away.
 Nonetheless, it is important to be aware of possible safety risks.
 Considering some general precautionary measures, you can travel Costa Rica without problems:

 Expensive jewellery should be left at home, and - just like anywhere else in the world - openly displayed valuables can be a target of theft.
 Please use the hotel safe in your room or at reception.
 Do not leave any valuables on display in your rented car and only park the car in guarded, official parking areas rather than leaving it next to the road.
 Avoid walking at night in the cities.